genellann/AssetLoader/README.md

     }

 ## UNIT TESTS
 In order to test the AssetLoader, I made a simple Phaser game that loads assets and puts them on the stage.
 There are several json files that I run the game with in order to test the various json structures available.
+I also ran the test in both Phaser.WEBGL and Phaser.CANVAS modes.

 ### How to run the tests
 1. Run npm install